aleksstevcic/Medals-AutoCleanup/README.md

   - Very basic knowledge with Task Scheduler in Windows

 ## Install
 1. Copy the three files from this repository.
+At the top right, click "Code" dropdown, then click "Download ZIP".
 2. Extract them to a location.
 Any location is fine, so long as they all exist in the same folder.
 3. Edit MedalsRM.bat according to the configuration section below.
 All three paths **have to be filled out**.
 4. Also edit MedalsRM.vbs and change the file location to point to the batch file.